 5. Clearing any Cache, Internet History and Cookies

 All of the three above are created from applications such as Safari where it stores login details from pages e.g. Facebook.
 As nice as it is to have all the information stored in Safari for this, you can download specific apps for Social Networking through the App Store.

 In essence, the more temporary files are created, the large these get then the slower your phone gets.

-You can download an application which does all of this for you called ‘Memory Sweep’ and you can download it here
+You can download an application which does all of this for you, or if you feel ambitious, you can do it manually here –

 Settings > Safari > Clear History/ Clear Cookies/ Clear Cache